-Before 1975 there was very little reform in special education.
-It took vocal parents and parent organizations to prompt the government to act.
-When President Gerald Ford signed Public Law 101-476 into law (later renamed as IDEA), the way was paved for more students with disabilities to be served in general education.
-The law stated that all children, regardless of disability, be provided with educational services (Lipsky, 2005).
-School districts were required to develop and implement Individualized Education Programs (IEPs) for each child identified as having a disability.
-Kavale and Forness (2000) defined inclusion as a "movement seeking to create schools that meet the needs of all students by establishing learning communities for students with and without disabilities, educated together in age-appropriate general education classrooms in neighborhood schools" (p.
+Individuals with Disabilities Education Act or IDEA), the way was paved for more students with disabilities to be served in general education.
+The law states that all children, regardless of disability, be provided with educational services (Lipskey, 2005).
+School districts were required to develop and implement IEPs for each child identified as having a disability.
+Kavale and Forness (2000) define inclusion as a " movement seeking to create schools that meet the needs of all students by establishing learning communities for students with and without disabilities, educated together in age-appropriate general education classrooms in neighborhood schools" (p.
 279).
-Burstein et al. (2004) added to this definition by including the phrase "with the supports and accommodations needed" (p.
+Burstein et al. (2004) add to this definition by including the phrase "with the supports and accommodations needed" (p.
 104).
-McLeskey and Waldron (2002) emphasized that inclusion involves all students and teachers.
+McLeskey and Waldron (2002) emphasize that inclusion involves all students and teachers.
 It is not just a special education issue.
 If inclusion is going to be successful, the educational practices of all teachers must change.
 Inclusive schools go through a process.
 See Figure 1.5 for a typical progression of meeting the needs of students with disabilities over the years.
 Even after schools embrace the philosophy of inclusion, it takes time and baby steps to successfully implement inclusive principles (Murawski, 2005b).
 It does not happen overnight or all at once.